-- 1. Explain the plan, Mass and Geometric irregularities in the RC buildings.
-How these irregularities adversely affect the performance of the RC buildings during Earthquake - 2.
-Discuss the various types of natural disasters and highlight the specific efforts to mitigate disasters in India.
+- 1. Design the plan, Mass and Geometric regularities in the RC buildings.
+Discuss how irregularities adversely affect the performance of the RC buildings during Earthquake - 2.
+Create strategies or the specific efforts to mitigate disasters in India

 - 1. If you were the relief commissioner of the state of Assam which is affected by floods every year list out five departments that you need to contact. - 2.
 Identify four different task forces and list out two responsibilities of each of the task forces - 3.
 Briefly explain the components of follow-up activities in psychological rehabilitation of disaster affected people.